stepwithlaugh/stack-overflow-dev-survey-analysis/README.md

 ## 1) Project Overview
 This project analyzes data from the **Stack Overflow Developer Survey** to uncover current technology usage patterns and forecast future trends.

+➡️ *This project was completed as part of the **IBM Data Analyst Professional Certificate** on Coursera.*

 **Objectives:**
 - Identify the most popular programming languages, databases, platforms, and web frameworks used by developers.
 - Explore future technology adoption trends based on developer interest.